Qatar–United Arab Emirates football rivalry

-Qatar–United Arab Emirates football rivalry, is a perspective association football rivalry between two nations, Qatar and the United Arab Emirates, involving football teams of both nations.
+The Qatar–United Arab Emirates football rivalry is an association football rivalry between two nations, Qatar and the United Arab Emirates, which involves the football teams of both nations.

 The two nations' rivalry has begun since 1972, however, their rivalry had been largely friendly at first and both Qatar and the United Arab Emirates had no issue facing each other.
 Beginning in 2017, due to the Qatar diplomatic crisis and the downturn of relations, poor political relations have managed to affect football development, causing the rivalry to gain importance.